 London broil with balsamic-honey sauce.

 After a week-long of running around and having very simple easy dinners, last night I was in the mood to have something new.

-TIP: if you choose to make the polenta, choose the Polenta Valsugana, available in most local grocery stores.
+If you choose to make the polenta, select the Polenta Valsugana, available in most local grocery stores.

 Great dinner to get in the fall mood.

 If you enjoy this delicious London Broil with Balsamic-Honey Sauce recipe, look at my other recipes.